AndreaPasqualini/phd_thesis_cover_bocconi/README.md

 ![Preview](./preview/preview.png)

 The University offers a Microsoft Word template, together with other typographic instructions at their [dedicated webpage](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/phd/phd+in+economics+and+finance/info+for+current+students/phd+thesis+instructions+and+deadlines+ecofin).
-However, as I am a PhD student in Economics, I work with [LaTeX](https://www.latex-project.org/) and hence I need to code up the cover page from scratch.
+However, I work with [LaTeX](https://www.latex-project.org/) and I need to code up the title page from scratch.
 So I put this here in the hope that it can be useful to somebody.